ozen/yosun/README.md

 sub.wait_any()
 ```

-`on` and `all` methods return the Subscription object, so what you can chain the calls.
+`on` and `all` methods return the Subscription object, so that you can chain the calls.

 ```python
 sub = yosun.subscribe('animals.#')